 Small diaphragm condenser microphones are just like the microphone mentioned above but in a smaller form.
 Rather than vocals, these microphones are best when used to record acoustic instruments.
 They are great for curating that raw, real sound of emotional ballads with very few instruments and a singular voice.
 If you enjoy the echoey sound your bathroom provides, then this is the microphone for you.

-An even smaller version of this microphone can be attached directly onto instruments for optimal sound quality.
+An even smaller version of this microphone can be attached directly to instruments for optimal sound quality.
 Some examples of suitable instruments for this kind of microphone are violins, cellos, trumpets, saxophones, and cymbals.

 To learn more about small-diaphragm condenser microphones, check out the following My New Microphone articles: